The Ultimate Guide to Pitched Roof Extensions UK

 Another important factor to consider is the need to budget for unknown contingencies – so make sure you have around 10-15 per cent of your overall budget set aside for unexpected extras.

 Recognizing that this architectural element transcends mere functionality, we’ve explored its impact on aesthetics and functionality.
 Armed with this knowledge, you’re better positioned to make informed decisions tailored to your design preferences and structural requirements.
-As you embark on your extension endeavor, may the pitched roof serve as both a practical shelter and a defining feature, adding a touch of sophistication to your architectural vision.
+While flat roofs certainly have their perks such as being budget friendly, design worthy and better for smaller extensions – pitched roofs serve as a functional and practical addition.
+It’s not always possible to have a pitched roof, and it truly depends on your design, however, they have proved to be much more energy efficient and suited to rainy climates such as London.
+A pitch roof serves as a practical shelter and a defining feature, adding a touch of sophistication to your architectural vision.
 For further guidance or consultation, our team remains at your disposal.
-Here’s to a seamlessly executed and aesthetically pleasing extension project.

 Eugene Kim